Hungary is such an underrated country.

 The Cost of Accommodation in Hungary

-There’s great value accommodation available in Hungary, whether you’re a backpacker on a super-tight budget, part of a couple on a mid-range-priced vacation, or a luxury traveller looking for a great value getaway.
+There’s great-value accommodation available in Hungary, whether you’re a backpacker on a super-tight budget, part of a couple on a mid-range-priced vacation, or a luxury traveller looking for an affordable getaway.

 If you’re all about the tight budget and spending as little as possible in Hungary, there are slightly more affordable options for hostel living around the country.